'I don't know if my son will ever walk again': ACC declines support for blind toddler

 A letter from the hospital to the family, seen by the Herald, apologised for the failure and revealed medical documents were missing amid an investigation to find out how the mistake happened.

-Since before Lucas was harmed in June, he was receiving weekly occupational therapy funded by ACC because he was born with septo-optic dysplasia.
+Since before Lucas was harmed in June, he was receiving weekly occupational therapy provided by Starship Hospital because he was born with septo-optic dysplasia.

 The rare condition is a disorder of early brain development and left Lucas with special needs and almost completely blind.